toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

 #                timeZone: "GMT"
 ```

-We've introduced a similar structure for build pipelines to specify output date formats:
+We’ve adopted a similar structure for build pipelines, allowing you to define output date formats in a uniform way:

 ```yaml
 dataTypes: